nus-cs2103-AY2223S2/ip/docs/README.md

 ### **```bye```**

 Prompts Connor to say goodbye.
-Program will exit after a 1 second delay.
+Program will exit after a 1-second delay.

 #### Usage format: